The One and Only "Tube Shack" Is Gearing Up for Another Amazing Summer of Tubing Down the Cowichan River

+For most people summer time and water just go hand in hand and no summer is complete without spending part of it enjoying water sports.

-British Columbia, Canada -- (SBWIRE) -- 02/12/2013 -- For most people summer time and water just go hand in hand and no summer is complete without spending part of it enjoying water sports.
+Victoria, BC -- (SBWIRE) -- 02/21/2013 -- For most people summer time and water just go hand in hand and no summer is complete without spending part of it enjoying water sports.
 Thousands of people have already experienced the fun and excitement of tubing the Cowichan River, and if you've never tried this popular water sport, there's no better time than the present.

 The Lake Cowichan Adventure Company, aka "The Tube Shack" is currently gearing up for the 2013 tubing season and will be located again in Lake Cowichan, BC at 109 Southshore Rd in the heart of downtown Lake Cowichan underneath Jakes at the Lake restaurant.
 The season will commence in June, weather permitting.